RIGHTS IN LOVE

 “No government has the right to tell its citizens when or whom to love.
 The only queer people are those who don’t love anybody.”

 Today we are experiencing a social, political and ideological debate that is affecting one of the primary human rights: the right to love.
 In the recent years, a process aiming at reforming regulations and laws about couples has been progressing, particularly about same-sex marriage, civil unions, common law marriage and adoption.
 Very often we find ourselves reflecting on the boundaries of the right to love, on its meaning and on the conditions under which two persons can be considered as couple.
 We can define the right to love as the freedom to love, to fully live your own sexual orientation, get married, start a family or adopt children without any kind of boundaries or obstacles.
 Love is a right, comparable to the right of expression and to the right of equal opportunities and therefore it must be considered a human fundamental.

 THE RIGHTS ON THE COUPLES, ON THE FAMILY AND ABOUT LOVE ARE SLOWLY CHANGING.

 LOVE AND THE RIGHT TO LOVE ARE AT THE CENTER OF THE CURRENT WORLDWIDE DEBATE.

-Alike, there are cases in which women, are considered as subordinate to men, without the right to be treated equally in the community, specially if they do not get married.
+Alike, there are cases in which women, are considered as subordinate to men, without the right to be treated equally in the community, especially if they do not get married.

-WHAT ARE YOUR THOUGHTS ON “THE RIGHT TO LOVE”?
+WHAT ARE YOUR THOUGHTS ABOUT “THE RIGHT TO LOVE”?

 This is the current scenario.
 Today we live in a world that is slowly thinking about what love means, and is trying to rewrite laws by breaking down the boundaries that often divide love and rights.